-Year 10 Music is a powerful learning forum with a real world outcomes.
-Students gain knowledge and experience in the function and use the elements of music to support future study, through learning which is authentic and has personal relevance.
+The Year 10 Music course offers a powerful learning forum with real-world outcomes.
+Students gain knowledge and experience in the function and use the elements of music to support future study, through learning which is authentic and personally relevant.
 There is opportunity to approach the task individually or collaboratively but either way the students bond over shared experience in the crafting of their music.